AndreyOvchynnikov/image-finder-js/README.md

 # Image finder App.
-It's written on Vanilla Java Script
+It's written on Vanilla Java Script and use Pixabay API